-Patient Hours are Monday-Friday, 8:30 am-4:30 pm.
-Students are encouraged to make appointments but walk-ins are welcome.
-The Health and Wellness Center staff can be contacted by phone at 479-968-0329, email at firstname.lastname@example.org or online at www.atu.edu/hwc.
+Patient Hours are Monday-Friday, 8:00 am-5:00 pm.
+Students are strongly encouraged to make appointments; however, available walk-in times are from 3:00 pm - 4:00 pm on Monday, Wednesday, and Friday.
+The Health and Wellness Center staff can be contacted by phone at 479-968-0329, email at email@example.com or online at www.atu.edu/hwc.

 Arkansas Tech cooperates with a number of other higher educational institutions in Arkansas to make available a student group insurance policy.
 Students not adequately covered by an individual or family group insurance policy may purchase this policy at the beginning of any semester.
 Students may contact the Health and Wellness Center for more information.
 All international students are required to purchase a medical insurance plan that satisfies the requirements of the Office of International and Multicultural Student Services.

 The Office of Disability Services (DS) facilitates services and accommodations that enable students with disabilities to access the same opportunities as their peers with the greatest degree of independence possible.
 Students who require accommodations are encouraged to contact DS in order to assess the student’s needs and prepare a tailored plan of accommodation specifically addressing barriers to academics, activities, or access to facilities.

 The Director of DS is responsible for interfacing with students seeking accommodations, obtaining disability related documents, certifying eligibility for services, determining reasonable accommodations, and developing an accommodation plan for students.
 Offices are located in the Doc Bryan Student Services Building, Suite 171.
 Students may schedule an appointment by calling (479) 968-0302, (479) 964-3290 (TTY), or by email at firstname.lastname@example.org.